 Our DPW are responsible for creating the key infrastructure of the event: roads, signage, toilets and much more.
 Like getting your hands dirty?
 Your skills will be put to good use working with the DPW.
 In order to take on the role of being DPW crew volunteer, you’ll need up to five weeks free time out in the Tankwa Karoo.

-Applications for DPW 2017 are now closed.
+Applications for DPW 2018 are not yet open.

 Registrations for Theme Camps have closed for 2017.